These are the packing essentials for traveling in Southeast Asia

 No matter what your travel itinerary might be, the bottom line is you’re going to Southeast Asia.
-Plan wisely, fellow traveller, for your journey may be in jeopardy should you pack the wrong stuff.
+Plan wisely, fellow traveler, for your journey may be in jeopardy should you pack the wrong stuff.

 Before it hits the fan…

 They say that if you don’t get food poisoning while in SEA it’s like you’ve never even been there.
 Fair enough, I guess I’ve never been there then.